 Background Model When to use Static Use where the background is relatively static (no periodic movement in the background such as swaying trees).
 This is the fastest Symphony background model.
 Dynamic Use where there are periodic moving objects (like a tree branch moving back and forth in a fairly constant wind, or caused by unstable camera mounting).
 This background model can handle both static and dynamic backgrounds, but it uses more CPU power than the Static model and thus is not recommended for static backgrounds.
 Important : An environment might appear static during the day, but rain fall at night will create a dynamic environment.
 Therefore, you should select the Dynamic setting.
 Dual Layer Dynamic Similar to the Dynamic background model but is capable of tracking objects that are stationary for short periods of time.
 Use in areas where you want to track, for example, people standing still for 30 to 60 seconds.
-Spatio- Temporal Tracks only consistent motion, so it is capable of greatly reducing the false alarms due to tree branches and other objects in the background that can move randomly due to the wind.
-This will use more CPU and will reduce the detection range of the video analytics.
+Spatio- Temporal Tracks only consistent motion, thus it can greatly reduce false alarms due to tree branches and other objects in the background that move randomly because of wind.
 Multi-Layer Hybrid Uses colour, brightness and texture information.
 You can customize it to different scenarios by adjusting the sensitivity to intensity, colour or texture information in a given scene.
 It can also use multi-scale processing to fuse information from different scales.